And That’s The Way It Is

 Location: CMA, Walter Cronkite Plaza

-As of 12 January 2015, And That’s The Way It Is is down for repairs until further notice.
+On 31 March 2015, And That’s The Way It Is will be deinstalled for repairs and expected to return by the end of April.
 Keep an eye on this page for future updates.

 A sound designer and visual artist, Ben Rubin is a central figure in contemporary media art.
 He successfully interlaces the sonic with the visual, creating dynamic electronic works that engage the viewer in real time and space.
 Rubin’s work is concerned with communicating patterns of information, thought, and language via electronic media.
 With a background in computer science and semiotics (the study of signs and symbols and their use), Rubin creates diverse multisensory works that range from large-scale public projects to small, intimate environments.